Oxalis latifolia (sorrel)

 O. latifolia is exceptionally difficult to control by manual or mechanical means.
 Superficial hoeing or hand-pulling does nothing to destroy the bulbs, while harrowing and rotary tillage helps only to disperse them.
 A combination of deep tillage and desiccation can be helpful.
 Thomas (1991) noted that chisel ploughing followed by mouldboard and/or disc ploughing resulted in more suppression than chisel ploughing alone.
 Defoliation by mowing has to be repeated many times to have substantial effect.
 Chawdhry and Sagar (1974b) showed that clipping was needed at least five times to reduce growth by 90%, while Esler (1962) showed that monthly defoliation had almost no useful effect.
 The surest form of cultural control is by the use of smothering crops or mulching.
 Ingle et al. (1995) confirmed the effectiveness of black polythene or 'weed matting' over one and two year periods in New Zealand, while Ochoa and Zaragoza (1981) refer to the use of fodder crops in Spain.
 There are no reports on solarization, but there seems no reason why this would not be effective under suitable high temperature/clear sky conditions.

 The most successful chemical treatments have been with fumigants.
-Apart from methyl bromide, which is no longer available for this use, soil drenches with metam-sodium have given good results (Hunter and Over de Linden, 1958), though control is not always complete (Preest, 1964).
+Soil drenches with metam-sodium have given good results (Hunter and Over de Linden, 1958), though control is not always complete.